enasequence/ena-browser-documentation/browser/search/advanced.rst

 ------

 You can specify an offset for the number of records you would like to skip from the beginning of your search.
-This can be used to fetch the results available beyond the maximum number of records that can be fetched in one go (100 000).
+This can be used to view results beyond the maximum number of records that can be viewed in the results table (100 000) or to break up queries that result in a large number of records into smaller batches.

 If you do not wish to skip any records, you can leave this field blank or enter an offset of '0'.